vfarcic/devops26/manuscript/06-env.md

 - [X] Git webhooks are the only ones allowed to initiate a change that will be applied to system.
 - [X] All the tools must be able to speak with each other through APIs.

 We're fullfilling all but one of the commandments.
 But, that does not mean that we will be done as soon as we can find the solution to make our Jenkins run only when needed.
-Therer are many more topics we need to explore, there are many new things to do.
+There are many more topics we need to explore, there are many new things to do.
 The commandments will only add pressure.
 Whatever we do next, we cannot break any of the rules.
-Our missing is to contrinue employing GitOps principles in parallel with exploring processes that will allow us to have a cloud-native Kubernetes-first continuous delivery processes.
+Our mission is to continue employing GitOps principles in parallel with exploring processes that will allow us to have a cloud-native Kubernetes-first continuous delivery processes.

 ## What Now?

 That's it.
-Now you know the purpose of the environment and how they fit into GitOps principles.
-We're yet to explore environment with the `Manual` promotion.
+Now you know the purpose of the environments and how they fit into GitOps principles.
+We're yet to explore environments with the `Manual` promotion.
 As you'll see soon, the only important difference between the `Auto` and `Manual` promotions is in actors.

 By now, you should be familiar with what's comming next.